blackferncreations/germankeycut/README.md

 **Primary commercial category: German market positioning.**

-Structural positioning describes GermanKeyCut's operating interpretation of that category.
+Structural positioning describes the operating method used by Black Fern Creations LLC in the German market positioning work presented through GermanKeyCut.

 It is not a separate commercial category.

-GermanKeyCut is the public-facing name and website operated by **Black Fern Creations LLC**.

-GermanKeyCut is not a separate legal entity.
+GermanKeyCut is not a company, legal entity, contracting party or service provider.

-Black Fern Creations LLC is the legal and contracting entity through which client services described through GermanKeyCut are provided.
+**Black Fern Creations LLC** is a United States company and the legal and contracting entity through which client engagements described on the website are provided.

 ---